GabryGit/Machine_Learning_Project-Titanic-Survival-Prediction/README.md

 ### Model Evaluation

-During the Data Exploration phase, we observed that the classes in our target variable (survived vs. not survived) were slightly imbalanced, with a 40/60 split.
+During the Data Exploration phase, we observed that the classes in our target variable (survived vs. not survived) were slightly **imbalanced**, with a 40/60 split.
 Given this imbalance, accuracy alone is not a reliable metric for evaluating the model's true performance.
 Therefore, we need to use additional metrics to get a more complete picture of the supervised model's effectiveness.

 - Confusion Matrix Analysis